andreafspeziale/tokenlocker-contract/README.md

 ## Available networks
 - development
 - parity (usage needs to be granted)
+- ropsten (using infura and a metamask account)
 - mainet (needs a parity synced local node + ledger)

 ## Run local node